AB1908/CS-Books/Curriculum.md

 ### Notes

-- The first two are no doubt standard textbooks in the field, but there is simply too vast an ocean of textbooks on graphics to categorise.
+- The first two are no doubt standard textbooks in the field, but there is simply too vast an ocean of textbooks to categorise.

 - There is a reference book for OpenGL programming one may find useful called the "[Red Book](http://www.opengl.org/documentation/red_book/)".
 Many courses have further resources like these linked on their course or info pages.